apache/cordova-ios/CordovaLib/CordovaLib.docc/upgrading-8.md

 ### UIView scrollView property deprecation

-The `scrollView` property added as a global category extension to `UIView` is now deprecated in Objective C code and **removed entirely in Swift code**.
+The `scrollView` property added as a global category extension to `UIView` by Cordova is now deprecated in Objective C code and **removed entirely in Swift code**.
 This is to prevent conflicts with other Swift classes that extend `UIView` and have their own `scrollView` properties.
+You can read more about the scrollView property in the Cordova discussion [Cordova iOS 8.x Upgrade Guide: UIView scrollView property deprecation](https://github.com/apache/cordova/discussions/565#discussioncomment-14621123).

 You can still access the `scrollView` property of the web view by dynamically invoking the method: